Menditect/documentation/docs/mta/application.md

 ## Actions on an Application

 ### View Applications in use by MTA
-- Navigate to the "Applications" page to view all Applications that are used in MTA.
+- Navigate to the `Applications` page to view all Applications that are used in MTA.

 ### Register Application in MTA
-- Use the top menu in MTA to navigate to the "Applications" page .
+- Use the top menu in MTA to navigate to the `Applications` page .
-- Use the "Add" button to add an Application.
+- Use the `Add` button to add an Application.
 - Select the Application you want to Add.

 :::note manual registration